Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 10. Manta

-Manta is a small business directory that helps local American businesses connect with consumers and each other.
-While customer reviews are not the site’s primary function, they are one of the site’s features.
+Manta is a small business directory that helps local U.S. businesses connect with consumers and each other.
+While customer reviews are not the site’s primary function, they are one of its features.
+Visit Manta online to add your business.

 MerchantCircle aims to connect customers with deals, advice and price quotes from local small businesses.
 Its search functions are structured primarily by city and business category.
 By default, it ranks the listings from highest-rated and most frequently reviewed, working its way down.